Shruti-Subramanyam/Local-Food-Exchange-Network-Application/README.md

 The Local Food Exchange Network is a web-based application designed to connect local farmers with customers to facilitate the discovery and purchase of locally sourced food products.
 Developed as part of the DSCI551 Spring 2024 coursework at USC, this project implements a distributed database that stores data across two NoSQL systems, managed by a hash function.

-## Team Contributions

-- **Shruti Subramanyam**: Focused on frontend development using Streamlit, crafting the user interfaces for the web application and connecting them to backend service.
-- **Kyosuke Chikamatsu**: Concentrated on backend development, including database management and ensuring data integrity across the distributed system.

 ## Getting Started

 ### Prerequisites